The best Myanmar itinerary is typically around 2 weeks and should include a mix of culture and natural beauty that Burma

 3-day trek Kalaw

 There are a few trekking options in Kalaw, the most popular is the 70 km 3-day trek from Kalaw to Inle Lake.
-There is also a 2-day trek to Inle Lake option if 3-day trek sounds too intense.
+There is also a 2-day trek to Inle Lake option if a 3-day trek sounds too intense.
 Another epic trek is the 3-day trek from Kalaw to Pindaya.
 Both treks have stunning views visiting local Shan villages along the way.
 Hike through tea leaf plantations and gardens as the path goes up and down.

 Most treks are done in groups of 6 but private treks can be arranged for an additional fee.
 The average going price for the 3-day trek from Kalaw to Inle Lake is 40,000 kyat a person which includes all meals, accommodation, and a local guide.
 Don’t forget to tip the guides.

 3 Days In Inle Lake